 - For teachers and professional leaders across the sectors to build their understandings of the Standards for the Teaching Profession and how these can be used in their appraisal, and what the Code for the Teaching Profession means for them.

 Fill out and expression of interest.
 We intend to provide options for accessing the professional learning to include full day, afternoon or evening, and web programmes.

-Conference resources and workbooks
+Resources and workbooks